btxgit/crackid/README.md

 It will, however, allow you to update the libraries of YACReader.
 Hopefully, that makes what should be a fantastic tool a bit more usable.

 There is also a new feature - it will display the cover in the terminal right next the metadata.
-There's is one big caveat, however - that code is macOS (really iTerm2) only.
-I'll be working on getting it to support the other "image in terminal" protocols.
+And good news to all of you who wanted this to be usable on Linux - now there is support for kitty (https://sw.kovidgoyal.net/kitty/)

 # Requirements #